njrizk/njrizk-academic/content/courses/cosc1430/3_Prerequisite_Materials.md

 *   **programming rules**

 *   Do always follow the homework specification.
-Do not using some cheating skills.
+*   Do not use some cheating skills.
 For example your bubble sort and selection sort are the same.
-Once detected, 0 for the homework.
+Once detected, you will get 0 on the homework.
 *   Do not use int main() or void main().
 Do use int main(int argc, char* argv[]).
 *   Do not use hard coding.
 For example, file.open("1.txt");
 *   Do not halt or wait user's interaction.
 For example, system("pause");
 *   Do not submit your homework in the blackboard
 *   Do test your program in the Linux server before you submit the homework
 *   Do design and test testcases as many as possible.
 Your program may pass easy testcases but fail for hard testcases
-*   Your code will probably reuse in the next homework.
+*   Your code might be reused in the next homework.
 *   Do not share and copy code.
-If you use some code in the internet or book, disclose it in your code, otherwise you are cheating!
-Once detected, F for the course grade, at least.
+If you use some code from the internet or the book, disclose it in your code, otherwise you are cheating!
+Once detected, you will get an F for the course grade.